tundraka/tundraka.github.io/classes/LearningHowToLearn/W03-ProcrastinationAndMemory.md

   an easy activity that may become automatic (zombie mode).
 - Chunking is related to habit, habit is an energy saver, allow us to free our mind for other types of activities

-We can think of habits havin four parts
+We can think of habits havin four parts:

 1. the cue - the trigger that launches you into zombie mode, for example:
  - seeing the first item in your todo list.
  - seeing a text message from